sivchari/dogen/README.md

-dogen
+# dogen

-"dogen" is a cli tool that provides skeletons for implementing golang layered architecture
+## `dogen` is a cli tool that provides skeletons for implementing golang layered architecture

 # Features
 With dogen, you can focus on your development and not get tired of creating, copying and pasting directories.